joshsoriano/fitplan/README.md

-# natours
+# FitPlan
-Landing page for an outdoor adventure tours company
+Landing page for a personalized fitness program building company